Josephine Cushman Bateham: Early life and education

 Josephine Abiah Penfield was born in Alden, New York, November 1, 1829.
 Her parents were Anson and Minerva (Dayton) Penfield.
 She had one sister and four brothers.
 Josephine descended from New England ancestry.
 The attractions of Oberlin College and the desire to help the young colony and educate their children drew her parents from New York state to Oberlin, Ohio, when Bateham was five years old.
 Her father was killed in an accident in 1838.
 Two siblings died before 1844, when her mother married Oberlin College professor, Henry Cowles.
 Cowles, her stepfather, was the author of Cowles' Bible Commentaries; she became a number of the Ladies' Board of Managers of the college.

 Bateham graduated from Oberlin College in 1847, with an L.B. degree.

 Career

 For a year, she taught at a local school.
-On July 20, 1848, she married Rev. Richard S. Cushman, of Attleboro, Massachusetts, and went on a foreign mission to Saint-Marc, Haiti.
+On July 20, 1848, she married Rev. Richards Cushman, of Attleboro, Massachusetts, and went on a foreign mission to Saint-Marc, Haiti.
 Alter eleven months of laborious service Mr. Cushman died, and unable to carry on the new mission single-handed.
 Josephine reluctantly resigned the work and returned home, a widow at nineteen years of age.